-Dr. Chrobak has over a decade of experience in the biopharmaceutical industry and has served as Vice President of CMC at Wugen, Inc. since February 2019, where he built and oversees product development, technical transfer, manufacturing, and supply chain, plus built a quality assurance department.
+Dr. Chrobak has over 15 years of industry experience in development and manufacturing.
+He has overseen CMC at Wugen since February 2019, where he built and heads process development, analytical development, manufacturing sciences and technology, outsourcing, and manufacturing.
 Prior to joining Wugen, Dr. Chrobak was focused on developing and manufacturing cell therapy products at Allogene Therapeutics (2018-2019) and Pfizer (2015-2018) where he led the successful tech transfer of multiple CART programs from development into clinical manufacturing.
 Previously, he has held multiple positions of increasing responsibility at Baxter International in Process Science and Technical Operations (2008-2015), supporting both clinical and commercial biologics manufacturing.

 Dr. Chrobak received his Ph.D. in Biomedical Engineering from Boston University and his B.Sc. in Chemical Engineering from the University of Illinois at Urbana-Champaign.